eclair4151/AlexaControlledSamsungTV/README.md

 * if the command appears in the output but doesnt control the tv your tvconfig file is incorrect. make sure you have put the correct IP address and model number.
 You can also try running the [Samsungctl](https://github.com/Ape/samsungctl) library directly to make sure you have the correct settings

+* if discovering TVs through the Alexa app does not discover the tvs correctly try running python3 alexasmartcli.py register and restarting the server.
+Then try to rediscover your tvs.

 ## Disclaimer:
 1) H and J series TVs are currently unsupported but are being worked on to support it